huggingface/hub-docs/tasks/src/unconditional-image-generation/about.md

 ### Training your own model in just a few seconds

 In this area, you can insert useful information about training the model

+This page was made possible thanks to the efforts of [Someet Sahoo](https://huggingface.co/Someet24) and [Juan Carlos Piñeros](https://huggingface.co/juancopi81).